 One of those first students, Allen R. Steen, would become Rhee’s first black belt trained in the United States.
 In 1962 Rhee moved to Washington D.C. to build his empire and Steen would do the same in the Lone Star State.
-After Rhee moved to the nation’s capital Steen along with his first black belt, J. Pat Burleson would become the focal point of Texas karate.
+After Rhee moved to the nation’s capital Steen along with his first black belt, J. Pat Burleson became focal points of Texas karate.
 While Rhee was certainly the one who planted the seed for karate in Texas, Steen was responsible for the tree that grew from it.

 Steen recalls that Rhee ran his class like a military boot camp (remember he was a captain in the South Korean army).
 “He was a strict disciplinarian,” says Steen, “On every exercise you wanted to quit, but Rhee would always get you to gut out one more push-up or sit-up.
 We spent over two months in basic stances before we did anything else.
 As a result, I was a white belt for nine months.”

 Steen was the typical poor college student and spent his time either studying or practicing karate.
 He trained everyday and built 200 pounds of solid muscle onto his six-foot one frame.
 He claims that his competitiveness grew from karate and would later help him in business.
-After he graduated Steen moved back to Dallas and opened the first karate school in Texas, The Jhoon Rhee Institute of Karate, in June of 1962 just down the street from Southern Methodist University.
+After he graduated Steen moved back to Dallas and opened the first karate school in Texas, in June of 1962 just down the street from Southern Methodist University.
 Shortly after that he returned to Mr. Rhee and survived a grueling three-hour exam to earn his black belt.
-Of the original 180+ students in Rhee’s class, only six could accomplish this.

 Steen built on Rhee’s tough, military-like methods and added elements and techniques that he began to learn from other early karate practitioners as he traveled the nation competing in the formative days of American karate.
-Steen renamed his school the “Texas Karate Institute” and he and Rhee eventually went their separate ways.
-The approach that Steen and Burleson forged became known as Texas “Blood and Guts” Karate.
+Steen renamed his school the “Texas Karate Institute.”
+The approach that Steen forged became known as Texas “Blood and Guts” Karate.
 Training was hard, contact was frequent, and the teachers didn’t accept any excuses.
-Even Steen now admits he was probably too rough on his students in those early days.
+Steen now admits he was probably too rough on his students in those early days.
 Yet, it was probably necessary, for it established karate as a truly effective means of fighting to a skeptical Western culture.

 In 1963 Steen held the first tournament in Texas, calling it, naturally, the Texas Karate Championships and, as was the custom in those days, he entered it himself and won first place.
 In 1964 he renamed it the Southwest Karate Championships and entering again, Steen battled Keith See into multiple overtimes before losing and settling for 2nd place.
 By 1966 he renamed the competition yet again, calling it the United States Karate Championships and it would grow into one of the most prestigious tournaments in the country during the late ‘60s thorough the early1970s.
 Always the visionary, Steen was the first promoter to have a women’s division as well as team competitions.